stain/s11.no/content/2024/enabling-fair-digital-objects/index.md

 </div>

 * **License**: Creative Commons Attribution License ([CC BY 4.0](https://spdx.org/licenses/CC-BY-4.0)).
-* **Modifications**: Reformatting as Markdown; figure caption formatting; reference in s11 house style; inline citation hyperlinks.
+* **Modifications**: Reformatting as Markdown; figure caption formatting; reference in s11 house style; inline citation hyperlinks; informational hyperlinks added.

 ## Abstract

-As part of the BioHackathon Europe 2023, we here report from the progress of the hackathon project #15: "Enabling FAIR Digital Objects with RO-Crate, Signposting and Bioschemas".
+As part of the [BioHackathon Europe 2023](https://elixir-europe.org/events/biohackathon-europe-2023), we here report from the progress of the hackathon project #15: _"Enabling FAIR Digital Objects with RO-Crate, Signposting and Bioschemas"_.
 We added Signposting to three existing resources, and made a Chrome browser extension to show Signposting headers.
 We added RO-Crate to two existing resources, and explored making a hybrid FDO using both a Handle PID Record and Signposting/RO-Crate approach.

 ## Introduction